Table of Contents

 View on Amazon.com ➜

 Trust us when we say you’re going to want a pair of binoculars while exploring the Alaskan wilderness.
-From birds and fish to moose and bears, there are critters all around.
-This model is as affordable as it is durable, with multi-coated lenses and a waterproof design.
+From birds and fish to moose and bears, there are critters all around and this is one of the biggest perks to visiting Alaska!
+Prepare for your cruise investment with a pair of binoculars that are high-quality yet affordable.
+Cool twist – these have a phone adapter so you can easily photograph what you’re viewing.

 View on Amazon.com ➜

 Sure, the cruise line will offer plenty of towels.
-However, if you’re going out on a 3rd-party excursion or your own adventure, you’ll need something else.
+However, if you’re going out on a third-party excursion or your own adventure, you’ll need something else.
 This microfiber towel is the cream of the crop and ideal for hiking, camping, fishing, and just about any other outdoor sport.
-It’s soft against the skin and soaks up moisture incredibly fast to leave you cool and comfortable the entire time.
+It dries 10x faster than cotton and is light as a feather, which is way easier to carry than big, fluffy cruise ship towels.

 travel towel